statengeneraal/laws-markdown/verdrag/convention/for/the/protection/of/the/marine/environment/of/the/north-east/etc/BWBV0001119/README.md

 1. Any dumping of wastes or other matter from offshore installations is prohibited.
 2. This prohibition does not relate to discharges or emissions from offshore sources.
+3. The prohibition referred to in paragraph 1 of this Article does not apply to carbon dioxide streams from carbon dioxide capture processes for storage, provided

+a) disposal is into a sub-soil geological formation;

+b) the streams consist overwhelmingly of carbon dioxide.
+They may contain incidental associated substances derived from the source material and the capture, transport and storage processes used;

+c) no wastes or other matter are added for the purpose of disposing of those wastes or other matter;

+d) they are intended to be retained in these formations permanently and will not lead to significant adverse consequences for the marine environment, human health and other legitimate uses of the maritime area.
+4. The Contracting Parties shall ensure that no streams referred to in paragraph 3 shall be disposed of in sub-soil geological formations without authorisation or regulation by their competent authorities.
+Such authorisation or regulation shall, in particular, implement the relevant applicable decisions, recommendations and all other agreements adopted under the Convention.

 ### Article  4